scott-w/marionette.collectionhelper/docs/rationale.md

 2. Performance issues.
 3. Issues keeping the DOM up-to-date with the sort/filter status.
 4. Ignores `Backbone.Collection` `sort` and `filter` methods.
+5. No clear way to share filters between views.

+A good solution should allow the Marionette code base to focus on efficently synchronising the `CollectionView` with the attached collection, provide a clear, documented way to manage sorting and filtering, cleanly separate concerns and work within the existing Backbone and Marionette ecosystem.

 ### Why Not Collection?